troy351/emmet-monaco-es/README.md

-// both `emmetHTML` and `emmetCSS` are used the same way emmetHTML( editor, // monaco editor instance monaco // monaco self.
-If not provided, will use window.monaco instead );
+// both `emmetHTML` and `emmetCSS` are used the same way emmetHTML(
+  // monaco editor instance,
+  // i.e. instance created by monaco.editor.create()
+  editor,
+  // monaco-editor it self.
+If not provided, will use window.monaco instead.
+  // This could make the plugin support both ESM and AMD loaded monaco-editor monaco
+);
 ```